Human trafficking in Liberia

-Liberia is a source, transit, and destination country for children trafficked for forced labor and sexual exploitation.
-Most victims are trafficked within Liberia, primarily from rural areas to urban areas for domestic servitude, forced street vending, and sexual exploitation.
-Children are also trafficked to alluvial diamond mining areas for forced labor.
-Refugees and internally displaced children in Liberia have been subjected to sexual exploitation by some international organization and non-governmental organization (NGO) personnel.
+In 2008, Liberia was a source, transit, and destination country for children trafficked for forced labor and sexual exploitation.
+Most victims were trafficked within Liberia, primarily from rural areas to urban areas for domestic servitude, forced street vending, and sexual exploitation.
+Children were also trafficked to alluvial diamond mining areas for forced labor.
+Refugees and internally displaced children in Liberia were subjected to sexual exploitation by some international organization and non-governmental organization (NGO) personnel.
 A January 2008 United Nations (UN) report indicated that such abuses by UN personnel declined in the previous year.

-There have been reports that children are trafficked to Liberia from Sierra Leone, Guinea, and Côte d'Ivoire and from Liberia to Côte d'Ivoire, Guinea, and Nigeria for domestic servitude, street vending, sexual exploitation, and agricultural labor.
+There have been reports that children were trafficked to Liberia from Sierra Leone, Guinea, and Côte d'Ivoire and from Liberia to Côte d'Ivoire, Guinea, and Nigeria for domestic servitude, street vending, sexual exploitation, and agricultural labor.
 Struggling to rebuild after 14 years of civil conflict and two years of transitional rule, the capacity of the government elected in 2005 to address trafficking is limited by a crippled judiciary and a lack of resources.
 Aside from capacity issues, in the wake of its war, Liberia has not been sufficiently aggressive in prosecuting traffickers or providing care to victims.

+In 2008, the Government of Liberia did not fully comply with the minimum standards for the elimination of trafficking.
+However, it made significant efforts to do so despite limited resources.
+Great improvements were needed in the areas of law enforcement and victim protection.
+At the same time, the government undertook commendable efforts in the area of prevention.

 The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in, "Tier 2 Watchlist" in 2017.
-The Government of Liberia does not fully comply with the minimum standards for the elimination of trafficking.
-However, it is making significant efforts to do so despite limited resources.
-Great improvements are needed in the areas of law enforcement and victim protection.
-At the same time, the government has undertaken commendable efforts in the area of prevention.

-Prosecution
+The country was placed at Tier 2 in 2023.

+In 2023, the Organised Crime Index noted that the country had reduced its number of investigations and prosecutions.